2023 Benefit Plan Rates

 - Enrolled spouses are eligible for a $180 annual premium credit.

-As you complete levels of the incentive program, you will earn the following:
+As you complete levels of the incentive program and 2 qualifying activities for bonus, you will earn the following:

 Interactive Rates Tool